ckeditor/ckeditor5/docs/getting-started/setup/editor-types.md

 {@img assets/img/editor-type-inline.png 800 Inline editor type.}

-See an {@link examples/builds/inline-editor example of the classic editor} in action.
+See an {@link examples/builds/inline-editor example of the inline editor} in action.

 ## Balloon editor and balloon block editor